DaryeDev/SourceBridge/README.md

 # SourceBridge

 Little util to connect to your Source Game Developer Console from Python.

 ## Setup
-Download this repo and import sourceBridge, then call `sourceBridge.run(command)`, being `command` the command to execute on your Source Game Developer Console.

-Easy to use.
+Check out the example on `main.py`.

 ### NetCon

 Gamewise, some games can be launched with the launch argument `-netconport 2121`.

 Adding it to your launch arguments will make connecting to the Game and sending commands much faster.

 #### Games known to be working with NetCon

 - Portal 2
 - Left for Dead 2
+- Counter-Strike Global Offensive

 #### Games known to not be working with NetCon

 - Team Fortress 2
+- Portal (1)
+- Half-Life 2
+- Counter-Strike Source
 - Garry's Mod

+## Kudos

+Kudos to PortalRunner for letting me know about the NetCon Method.